NickyRahman/Nekhat_FinalProject/reflective-prompts.md

 ### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
+So..
+I just realised we needed to do this repository from one of my classmates!
+I don't know if I have time to LOOK AWAY condiering this needs to be submitted TOMORROW!
+Am going to try my best to finish as much as possible.

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?
+Contrary to most productivity practices where an individual takes on a task and works at it until completion, timeboxing is a time management technique that limits a task to a fixed (but realistic) timeline that may be minutes, hours, days, or even weeks long, depending on the task complexity (https://www.lucidchart.com/blog/what-is-timeboxing)

 ### On a a 0-5 scale, how confident are you with each of the assignments?
+For the Research Repository, I am fairly confident I can do it, so maybe a 4.
+I just did not read the assignment properly so I had been filling up my Reflective journal instead of both the Reflective Journal Repo and the Research Repo.

 ### What are of you proud of up to this point in the course?
+I am struggling, but I am enjoying the course.
+I was very proud of my progress with the Koans coding.
+I was stuck, and didn't know what to do.
+Managed to do some research online and figurd out how to fix the prolems and move on with the Koans.
+So that was really morale-boosting for me.

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.
+I have been struggling with finding a proper strategy

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?